Rexshack-RedM/rsg-inventory/README.md

-# Rexshack Gaming Version
+# WARNING!

-# credits
+- DEVELOPER VERSION ONLY DO NOT USE ON A PRODUCTION SERVER!

-- original resouce created by : https://github.com/qbcore-redm-framework
+# rsg-inventory
-- convert and rework by : https://github.com/QRCore-RedM-Re
+- converted from the original resource qb-inventory